Japan eVisa - Indian Passport, US Resident (H1B)

 How to show your visa at the airport

-Important: Screenshots and printed PDFs are NOT accepted.
-You must show it live on the eVisa portal on your device.
-Make sure you have internet access at the airport (or download it for offline viewing beforehand - see instructions below).
+Screenshots and printed PDFs are NOT accepted.
+You must show it live on the eVisa portal on your phone.
+You can connect to the wifi at the airport once you arrive.

 How to display the visa issuance notice